synapticloop/panl/README.md

       object to a facet so that it could be queried during rendering.~~
     - ~~Add in a property key for any specific facet so that a json object can be returned with the facet (both available and active facets).~~
+1. Add in allowable num per page options (Low Priority)
+    - The in-built view web app hard codes the number of results per page at the values of 3, 5, and 10.
+This could be configurable through a property to allow the UI to be automatically generated.
+    - This would increase the payload size of the response marginally.
+Still yet to determine whether this is server configuration, or collection - probably server level with collection level override.

 # End Plate